sushanthr/TheCollective/README.md

  Flexible Content
  Social networks can be about images, blogs, videos, professional networks, real time communication - with the collective the goal is not to contrain the network to any particular genre.
 These genres are viewed like themes (declarative HTML/CSS) applied on a foundation of data access APIs and primitives.
 The eventual goal is to support sharing images, video, blogs, posts, chat, video conferencing.

- The idea is to build all of the above using web tech and web apps, have all the code inspectable and in Javascript even if this boils down to leaving out less capable devices or makes the tech a bit less user friendly.
+ The idea is to build all of the above using web tech and web apps, have all the code inspectable and in Javascript even if this boils down to leaving out less capable devices or makes the tech a bit quirky.